gillislinde/intro-dh-portfolio-gillislinde/_lessons/similarity.md

 ---
 layout: page
 title: Understanding and Using Common Similarity Measures for Text Analysis
-description: In this lesson you will learn how to visualy explore and present data in Python by using the Bokeh and Pandas libraries.
+description: This lesson introduces three common measures for determining how similar texts are to one another.
+You will learn the general principles behind similarity, the different advantages of these measures, and how to calculate each of them using the SciPy Python library.
 ---

-This lesson introduces three common measures for determining how similar texts are to one another: city block distance, Euclidean distance, and cosine distance.
-You will learn the general principles behind similarity, the different advantages of these measures, and how to calculate each of them using the SciPy Python library.

 ## Source

 https://programminghistorian.org/en/lessons/common-similarity-measures#samples-and-features